mjgardner/xml-compile-wsdl11-recursive/README.md

 ## user\_agent

-Optional instance of an [LWP::UserAgent](https://metacpan.org/pod/LWP::UserAgent) that will be used to get all WSDL and XSD content when the cache is built.
+Optional instance of an [LWP::UserAgent](https://metacpan.org/pod/LWP::UserAgent) that will be used to get all WSDL and XSD content.

 # SUPPORT